JUNE-AUGUST 2026 90-DAY OUTLOOK

 Dark Blue-6-8F or Great Below

-Above normal temperatures are forecast for most of the Four Corners, the Plains to the Atlantic Coast.
-Anomalies are forecast to be up to 8°F. The remainder of the nation is not expected to exceed normal climatology.
+Above normal temperatures are forecast for the country.
+Anomalies could be 4-8°F in some locations in the West and near 6°F in parts of the Southeast.
+The remainder of the nation is not expected to exceed normal climatology.

 PRECIPITATION